chinesewithjoy.netGuides

 What happens at the airport

 At major international airports, transit-without-visa passengers usually have a dedicated counter or lane, separate from the regular immigration queue.
-Follow the signage or ask staff — the counters are marked in English at the big hubs.
+Follow the signage or ask staff — at the big hubs the counters are usually signed in English as well.

 Expect to show your passport, a confirmed onward ticket leaving China within your permitted window, and often the address where you are staying.
 An arrival card, fingerprints and a photo are routine.
 The officer decides on the spot, so have everything ready.